1jkeepers3/saintStephens/README.md

 **Tech used:** html5up template

 This was a client project.
-I met with Sain Stephens Church about their website.
+I met with Saint Stephens Church about their website.
 Their current website has a lot of text and images about the church and how to join or contact them, but not a lot about their rental hall space.
 We decided to work together on a simple website with photos of their rental hall and contact information that was designed more for those potential customers.
 I used the lens template html5up.
 I added the pictures and text they provided and then hosted the website on Netlify.
 I then gave them their login for Netlify and the link.

 ## Optimizations